 - The completion and promotion of Tyrolis Latina: Geschichte der lateinischen Literatur in Tirol (Wien: Böhlau 2012), the first in-depth account of the Neo-Latin heritage of any European region.
 This project started long before the LBI, but was finished at the LBI by the same core group of researchers.

-- Die neulateinische Literatur, a monographic survey of the functions and the significance of Neo-Latin in the early modern period (M. Korenjak has a contract with C.H.
-Beck).
+- Die neulateinische Literatur, a monographic survey of the functions and the significance of Neo-Latin in the early modern period (M. Korenjak published this volume with C.H.
+Beck in 2016).

-- An Oxford Handbook of Neo-Latin, a basic survey of the research field and a future reference work for the discipline (S. Tilg co-edits this volume with S. Knight, University of Leicester, for Oxford University Press).
+- An Oxford Handbook of Neo-Latin, a basic survey of the research field and a future reference work for the discipline (S. Tilg co-edited this volume with S. Knight, University of Leicester, for Oxford University Press in 2014).